Copper vs Stainless Steel Heat Exchangers

 - With a copper heat exchanger, it will heat up your water at a faster rate than a stainless steel heat exchanger would

-- Stainless steel heat exchanger might provide you with less problems early on as it doesn’t get scale buildup as quickly as copper, especially if you have water treatment.
+- Stainless steel heat exchanger might provide you with fewer problems early on as it doesn’t get scale buildup as quickly as copper, especially if you have water treatment.

 “And maintenance, what about that?” you say?

-Manufacturers recommend that you perform yearly maintenance on the unit so as long as you’re up-to-date on your yearly maintenance.
-If you're doing your annual maintenance, you're working to protect your water heater and prolong its life.
+Manufacturers recommend that you perform yearly maintenance on the unit, so as long as you’re up-to-date on your yearly maintenance, you're working to protect your water heater and prolong its life.

-And if you are having any further questions about which heat exchanger is right for you, feel free to reach out to us here at Monkey Wrench Plumbing or your local plumber.
+And if you are having any further questions about which heat exchanger is right for you, call us at 310-853-8690, and one of our call center representatives would be happy to help you.